Parkinsonian gait: Falls and freezing of gait

 Falls, like FOG are rare in the earlier stages of the disorder and becomes more frequent as the disease progresses.
 Falls result mainly due to sudden changes in posture, in particular turning movements of the trunk, or attempts to perform more than one activity simultaneously with walking or balancing.
 Falls are also common during transfers, such as rising from a chair or bed.
 PD patients fall mostly forward (45% of all falls) and about 20% fall laterally.
+Falls that occur frequently very early in the disease course may signify that another diagnosis (such as progressive supranuclear palsy) should be considered.

 Postural sway

 Postural instability in upright stance is common in end-stage PD and compromises the ability to maintain balance during everyday tasks such as walking, turning and standing up from sitting.
 An inability to adequately balance the body's center of mass over the base of support combined with inflexibility in body movements (due to increased rigidity) causes patients with advanced PD to fall.
 Whereas postural sway in normal stance usually increases in patients with balance disorders arising from stroke, head injury and cerebellar ataxia it is often reduced in patients with PD.
-The reason for this because in PD the problem appears to be a lack of flexibility in shifting postural responses.
+This is because in PD, the problem appears to be a lack of flexibility in shifting postural responses.
 This inflexibility increases the tendency to fall in these patients.